luucamay/aji-de-fideo-api/README.md

 * The request and the response objects in express are the same objects in Node.
 * It is better to learn mongodb driver beacuse it shows you how to work with mongodb in general and not just for javascript
 * Make sure you are actually connecting to your database throgh enviroment variables!
+* You should not have access to the API if you are not authenticated, that is the moment where tokens are created and needed!

 ## API Client Checklist